 This is a term applied to the relative strength of an industrial or commercial discharge into the County’s sewerage system.
 If the discharge exceeds 250 mg/L BOD5 or 275 mg/L SS it is considered to be a strong waste.
 By definition, if any commercial or industrial customer exceeds the threshold values that customer is automatically a “strong waste customer.”

 Strong Waste Monitoring

-The testing is accomplished by installing an automatic sampling device to sample only that waste discharged by the facility.
-The facility is sampled for one day (24 hours) at a collection rate of every 15 minutes or more apart over a period of one full business day during normal operating conditions.
+The composite sample testing is accomplished by deploying an automatic sampling device to sample only that waste discharged by the facility.
+A composite sample consists of a series of individual, proportional grab samples taken every 15 minutes or more apart over a period of one full business day during normal operating conditions.

 Total Suspended Solids (SS)

 All solids that either float on the surface or are in suspension in water, sewage, wastewater or other liquids and which are removable by laboratory filtering.
 SS is expressed in terms of weight and concentration (milligrams per liter).